shanti-uva/kmaps-solr-proxy/drupal/README.md

 - Make sure to enable these modules:
     - `Services Views`
     - `Rest Server`
+    - `Chaos Tools`

+- Make sure that Chaos Tools permissions are correct:
+    - Make that `Use CTools importer` permission is checked for Admin

 - Import the service
     - Structure >> Services >> Import